oluwoledada/oluwoledada/README.md

 Software Engineer & Web Developer
 ---------------------------------

 I develop websites, web applications, and a range of solutions in between, spanning e-commerce, fintech, and cloud-based systems.
-I use modern tools and frameworks to deliver fast, scalable, and user-friendly experiences.

 ### Skills & Tools
 Technologies I use to build, scale, and ship software across the web: